-Delayed by one bond election defeat, the school of nine classrooms for grades kindergarten through eight was still under construction in September 1958.
-By then it had become obvious that the building would be inadequate for the school enrollment.
+Delayed by a bond election defeat, the school of nine classrooms for grades kindergarten through eight was still under construction in September 1958.
+By then, it had become obvious that the building would be inadequate for school enrollment.
 The 1958-1959 school year began with Country Acres pupils being bused to temporary quarters in the district.
 Fourth through eighth grades at Peterson School went on double shifts to accommodate corresponding Kensler grades.
-When the Kensler building was completed in February, 1959, approximately 280 children in Kindergarten through sixth grade moved in.
-Fifty seventh and eighth graders completed the year at Peterson.
+When the Kensler building was completed in February 1959, approximately 280 children in Kindergarten through sixth grade moved in.
+Fifty-seventh and eighth graders completed the year at Peterson.

 A bond issue had been voted in January 1959 for an addition of six classrooms and an auditorium.
-This was completed early the following October, and all eighth grades, 372 pupils, were in the building.
+Construction was completed early, allowing all newly constructed classrooms to open the following October, which allowed 372 pupils in the building.
 However, the heavy enrollment in Kindergarten and Preschool census indicated further space needs.

-Annexation by Wichita by early 1960 relieved the building crisis temporarily.
+Annexation by Wichita in early 1960 relieved the building crisis temporarily.
 Since grades seven and eight attended Hadley, there was sufficient room for the remaining grades.
 Additional services which the county school did not have were also provided.
-These included library space and staff, a speech therapist, nurse and music instructor.
+These included library space and staff, a speech therapist, a nurse, and a music instructor.

 Three portables were moved to Kensler for the 1961-1962 school term.
-Enrollment increases required additional portables each year until 1966-1967 a total of nine had been added.
+Enrollment increases required additional portables each year until 1966-1967.
+A total of nine had been added.
 In 1967-1968, four classrooms of pupils were bused to McCollum School.
-Bussing was continued for the 1968-1969 school year.
+Bussing continued for the 1968-1969 school year.

 The space north of the school site between Tenth and Warren Streets was acquired in 1967.
-Tenth street was closed and the playground area was enlarged.
-A major addition to Kensler was approved by the Wichita Board of Education and construction began in November 1968.
-The $750.000 addition, consisting of 20 classrooms and a large library complex opened at the beginning of the 1969-1970 school year with an enrollment of 753.
-The new building had sufficient space to accommodate four classrooms of each grade level.
+Tenth Street was closed, and the playground area was enlarged.
+The Wichita Board of Education approved a major addition to Kensler and construction began in November 1968.
+The $750.000 addition, consisting of 20 classrooms and a large library complex, opened at the beginning of the 1969-1970 school year with an enrollment of 753.
+The new building had sufficient space to accommodate four classrooms for each grade level.

-During the 1985 - 1986 school year, a computer lab was developed and enrollment reached 650.
-Due to the loss of sixth graders to middle school in 1989, and moving of Special Ed programs around the city, Kensler's enrollment averaged 525.
+During the 1985 - 1986 school year, a computer lab was developed, and enrollment reached 650.
+Due to the loss of sixth graders to middle school in 1989, and the moving of Special Ed programs around the city, Kensler's enrollment averaged 525.

-Kensler received five Kindergarten classrooms with attached restrooms that serve as the schools FEMA safe rooms, a kitchen, as well as renovations for student support.
+Kensler received five Kindergarten classrooms with attached restrooms that serve as the school's FEMA safe rooms, a kitchen, and renovations for student support.

-Kensler celebrated the completion of the project in September of 2002.
+Kensler celebrated the completion of the project in September 2002.